balfiere/neocities/eleventy/neocities/resources/other/more.md

 [sldl](https://github.com/fiso64/slsk-batchdl){target=_blank class=new}
 : CLI for batch downloading music from the soulseek network. can search normally by passing a song or album name, but it also supports passing urls to spotify and youtube playlists.

+[spotDL](https://github.com/spotDL/spotify-downloader){target=_blank class=new}
+: another CLI for batch downloading music, but downloads from youtube music. since the bitrate is limited to 128 kbps for non-premium users, i generally prefer to download using sldl, but i'll use spotDL when what i'm looking for isn't available on soulseek.

 [MusicBrainz Picard](https://picard.musicbrainz.org/){target=_blank}
 : open a file or folder of audio files and the program will add the correct metadata to it, then sort it into folders based on the album and artist. useful for automatically managing a library of music.